ZyGan1999/zygan1999.github.io/_publications/2025-01-rethinking-external-slowthinking-arxiv.md

 ---
 title: "Rethinking External Slow-Thinking: From Snowball Errors to Probability of Correct Reasoning"
-collection: Preprint
+collection: Proceedings
 excerpt: 'This paper theoretically analyzes external slow-thinking methods in LLMs, linking snowball errors to reasoning accuracy and providing insights to enhance the interpretability of existing approaches.'
-date: Janurary, 2025
+date: May, 2025
-venue: 'arXiv'
+venue: 'ICML'
 paperurl: 'https://arxiv.org/abs/2501.15602'
 citation: 'Zeyu Gan, Yun Liao, Yong Liu.
-Rethinking External Slow-Thinking: From Snowball Errors to Probability of Correct Reasoning. arXiv preprint arXiv:2501.15602, 2025'
+Rethinking External Slow-Thinking: From Snowball Errors to Probability of Correct Reasoning.
+In The 42nd International Conference on Machine Learning, 2025.'
 ---